July 13th (date TBC) Postponed until September, Exact Date TBD

 This is an important opportunity to demonstrate support from the movement for healthy living landscapes and toxins reduction.
 We encourage all supporters to submit testimony and are seeking subject matter experts and grassroots leaders to speak the day of the hearing.

-Click here to sign up for a special notice in early July as soon as the full details are confirmed, and please read on for more background on the legislative process and the bills being considered.
+Click here to sign up for a special notice as soon as the full details are confirmed, and please read on for more background on the legislative process and the bills being considered.

 Local community activist and mother of 3, Kaedra Walsh of Littleton, testifies before a packed hearing room on November 12, 2019 in support of measures protecting children from pesticides.